Ballpark Chasers

 Open year-round at Turner Field is the Braves Museum and Hall of Fame.
 The Museum showcases the Braves rich history of professional baseball, dating back to the days of the Milwaukee and Boston Braves.
 The Braves Museum provides over 600 different artifacts and photos to view, including the 1995 World Series Trophy and Hank Aaron’s 715th home run bat and ball!
 The Museum and Hall of Fame opens 2.5 hours prior to the first pitch and closes at the middle of the seventh inning.
 Admission is just $2 on game days and $5 on non game days.

 Another museum not to miss is the Ty Cobb Museum in Royston, Georgia (about a 2 hour drive from Turner Field).
 Although Cobb was not the most model citizen, he is arguably one of the greatest ballplayers of all time.
 The museum houses a theatre, artifacts, memorabilia and photographs of the great “Georgia Peach”.
-The Museum is open year-round, Monday through Saturday and has a $5 admission fee for adults over the age of 18.
+The Museum is open year-round, Monday through Saturday and has a $5 admission fee for adults over the age of 18, $3 for students and $4 for seniors over 61.

 A trip to Atlanta is not complete without visiting the Martin Luther King Jr. Historical Site.
 This national historical landmark includes a visitor center and museum, the famous Ebenezer Church, a Gandhi Promenade, the King Center and Dr. King’s birth home and gravesite.
 Leave at least a half-day to comfortably see the entire MLK historical site.